 The Company will be reporting its financial results in US dollars and the gold and silver markets are predominantly denominated in US dollars, while costs will, for the most part, be incurred in local currencies.
-Subsequent appreciation of the local currencies against the US dollar may have the effect of rendering the exports from Peru, Argentina and/or Chile more expensive and less competitive, as well as having a negative impact on the financial statements of the company.
-Fluctuations in the Pound Sterling with respect to financial reporting and/or local operating currencies could have an impact on the Pound Sterling denominated share price.
+Subsequent appreciation of the local currencies against the US dollar may have the effect of rendering the exports from Peru and/or Argentina more expensive and less competitive, as well as having a negative impact on the financial statements of the company.
+Fluctuations in the Pound Sterling or Canadian dollar with respect to financial reporting and/or local operating currencies could have an impact on the Pound Sterling or Canadian dollar denominated share price.